Robert Romawia Royte

 Robert Romawia Royte is an Indian politician from Aizawl, Mizoram.
-He has been elected to the Mizoram Legislative Assembly 2018 from Aizawl East - II Constituency, and is currently Minister of State in the MNF ministry and holds the portfolios of Sports and Youth Services, Tourism and Information and Communication Technology.
+He had been elected to the Mizoram Legislative Assembly 2018 from Aizawl East - II Constituency, and from Hachek Constituency from the Mizoram Legislative Assembly 2023.
+He was the Minister of State in the MNF ministry and held the portfolios of Sports and Youth Services, Tourism and Information and Communication Technology.